 Frequency

-Congenital stromal corneal dystrophy is probably very rare; only a few affected families have been reported in the medical literature.
+Congenital stromal corneal dystrophy is rare; only a few affected families have been reported in the medical literature.

 Causes

-Congenital stromal corneal dystrophy is caused by mutations in the DCN gene.
+Congenital stromal corneal dystrophy is caused by variants (also called mutations) in the DCN gene.
 This gene provides instructions for making a protein called decorin, which is involved in the organization of collagens.
 Collagens are proteins that strengthen and support connective tissues such as skin, bone, tendons, and ligaments.
-In the cornea, well-organized bundles of collagen make the cornea transparent.
-Decorin ensures that collagen fibrils in the cornea are uniformly sized and regularly spaced.
+Collagens also play an important role in the cornea.
+Bundles of collagen called fibrils must be strictly organized for the cornea to be transparent.
+Decorin helps ensure that these collagen fibrils are the right size and are regularly spaced.

 Inheritance